NEDJIMAbelgacem/Advent-of-code-IntCode-compiler/README.md

 ## supported expressions :
 - Supported operators are : +, -, *, /, %, >, <, >=, <=, ==
-- Nesting operations in parentheses is also possible -It supports also the ternary operator b ? op1 : op2 used in mapy languages.
+- Nesting operations in parentheses is also possible
+- It supports also the ternary operator b ? op1 : op2 used in mapy languages.
 I thought about this just to use jump instructions

 ## How to use :
 Just compile with a C++ compiler